MakkuSaiko/LoadOrderComparer/README.md

 Requires JRE, the latest I guess (https://www.java.com/en/download/windows_manual.jsp?locale=en).

 How to Use:
+1. Launch LoadOrderComparer.jar
-1. Get load order text from LOOT (Copy to clipboard)
+2. Get load order text from LOOT (Copy to clipboard)
-2. Paste into Textfield
+3. Paste into Textfield
-3. Enter your load order name
+4. Enter your load order name
-4. Copy friend's load order text (Text file, sent over IM, whatever works)
+5. Copy friend's load order text (Text file, sent over IM, whatever works)
-5. Step 2/3
+6. Step 2/3
-6. Click Compare
+7. Click Compare
-7. Look at output to see differences
+8. Look at output to see differences

 Note:
 Will only work for comparing plugins.